Share this:

 Later Life

-Following his release from prison, Herndon continued his relentless dedication to the Communist Party and the civil rights movement.
-The Young Communist League elected him as their national head in 1937.
+Following release from prison, Herndon continued the relentless dedication to the Communist Party and the civil rights movement.
+The Young Communist League elected him as the national head in 1937.

 Herndon also co-founded the Negro Quarterly, with Ralph Ellison, in the 1940s.
 Contributors to the journal included Langston Hughes, Zora Neale Hurston, Alain Locke, and W.E.B.
 DuBois.

-By the mid-1940s, Herndon had become disillusioned with the Communist Party, changing his name to Eugene Braxton and living the rest of his life in Chicago.
+By the mid-1940s, Herndon had become disillusioned with the Communist Party.
+He changed his name to Eugene Braxton and lived the rest of his life in Chicago.
 He only shared his revolutionary past with a few close friends and eventually passed away in 1997 at 84.

 Related Article: Horace Sudduth – African American Advocate and Real Estate Agent